-If you Google “MAP policy template” right now, you’ll find countless real-world minimum advertised price policies that manufacturers and brands have published for their resale partners to see.
+If you Google “MAP pricing policy template” right now, you’ll find countless real-world minimum advertised price policies that manufacturers and brands have published for their resale partners to see.
 You’ll also find plenty of examples of ready-made language to help your draft your own MAP policy.

 It can be very tempting to just grab one of these existing policies, copy it more or less word-for-word, and then drop your company’s name and contact info in.
-Or you might be considering copying and pasting different ready-made sample blurbs from different online MAP policy templates.
+Or you might be considering copying and pasting different ready-made sample blurbs from different online MAP pricing policy examples.
 In either case, without much effort on your part—voila!—your company will have its own MAP policy.

-Drafting a MAP policy from scratch seems like such a daunting task, after all, so we know this option is tempting.
+Drafting a MAP pricing policy from scratch seems like such a daunting task, after all, so we know this option is tempting.
 But don’t do it.
-There are real risks to copying and pasting an existing MAP policy from the web (or cobbling together your own from a number of MAP policy templates).
+There are real risks to copying and pasting an existing MAP pricing policy example from the web (or cobbling together your own from a number of MAP policy templates).
 Let’s discuss a few of them.
 Then we’ll offer you a much more strategically smart approach to developing your own reseller pricing program.

 1. You could miss important clauses and guidelines relevant to your company.

 Even though MAP policies are often relatively short documents (typically a few pages at most), many are written in the dense language of legalese that’s difficult to read.

 This means you might be tempted to simply skim the policy you plan to use as your company’s MAP policy guide—and not read through it carefully.

 Now, let’s say the policy you’re reading—them, skimming—is from a manufacturer focused entirely on online sales.
 They don’t come right out and say it in the document (at least not that you notice), but clearly, they sell entirely through e-commerce retailers because their clauses are all about sales web pages and online advertisements, and they don’t have a single reference to how their policy would affect physical retail store owners.